Information Privacy & Security (IPS)

 What is the recommended training frequency?

-Neither HIPAA or FERPA regulations nor the federal agencies administering them offer specific guidance on the frequency of HIPAA-related or FERPA-related training.
+The regulations nor the federal agencies offer specific guidance on the frequency of information security or FERPA-related training.
 It is up to each organization to determine when a “refresher” is appropriate.
 Sometimes state laws or organizational policies may provide a standard.
 Absent other considerations, we recommend retraining of some kind at least every three to four years.

 Standards for the frequency of information security training are also elusive.
 Generally, it is up to each organization to determine when a “refresher” is appropriate, except where a controlling law or regulation provides a standard.
 Absent such a standard, or a requirement from the organization’s own policies, we recommend some kind of retraining at least every three to four years.